 Lemon juice – Use bottled lemon juice to assure that the resulting pH for this recipe falls within safe canning guidelines.

 Pectin – This recipe is made using Pomona’s Universal Pectin.
-This is the only pectin I use anymore as it allows me to use much less sugar.
-The standard pectin brands just use too much sugar in my opinion, often requiring equal amounts of sugar and fruit!
+This is the only pectin I use anymore as it allows me to use much less sweetener.
+The standard pectin brands use an obscene amount of sugar in my opinion, often requiring equal amounts of sugar and fruit!
+This product uses a low methoxyl method and calls for using two different ingredients, which are included in the box: pectin (the large packet) and calcium powder (the small packet).
+The dry pectin is mixed with the sweetener before being added to the fruit.
+The calcium water is added directly to the fruit.
 This low sugar powdered pectin works a little differently, but makes a delicious, fruit-forward jam.

 5 Easy Steps to Transform Your Pantry!